Oxygen therapy in infants

 HOW IS OXYGEN DELIVERED?

-An oxygen hood is used for babies who can breathe on their own but still need extra oxygen.
+An oxygen hood or “head box” is used for babies who can breathe on their own but still need extra oxygen.
 A hood is a plastic dome or box with warm, moist oxygen inside.
 The hood is placed over the baby's head.

 Another method is a nasal CPAP system.
 CPAP stands for continuous positive airway pressure.
-It is used for babies who need more help breathing than they can get from an oxygen hood or nasal cannula, but do not need a machine to completely breathe for them.
+It is used for babies who need more help than they can get from an oxygen hood or nasal cannula, but do not need a machine to breathe for them.
 A CPAP machine delivers oxygen through tubes with soft nasal prongs.
-The air is under higher pressure, which helps the lungs better expand (inflate).
-CPAP can be given with a ventilator.
+The air is under higher pressure, which helps the airways and lungs stay open (inflate).

 Finally, a breathing machine, or ventilator, may be needed to deliver increased oxygen and breathe for the baby.
-The oxygen flows through a tube placed down the baby's windpipe.
-The ventilator will also breathe for the baby if the baby is too weak, tired, or sick to breathe.
+A ventilator can give CPAP alone with nasal prongs, but can also deliver breaths to the baby if the baby is too weak, tired, or sick to breathe.
+In this case, the oxygen flows through a tube placed down the baby's windpipe.

 WHAT ARE THE RISKS OF OXYGEN?